History of poverty in the United States: Colonial era

-Colonial North Carolina had a few rich planters, but largely comprised subsistence white farmers.
+Colonial North Carolina was almost entirely rural.
+It had a few rich planters with numerous slaves, but largely comprised subsistence white farmers.
 They typically lived in small log huts, lit only by smokey pine-knot candles.
 A few owned slaves.
 Poverty was rare.
 Land was cheap and the warm climate gave a long growing season and a mild winter.
 Families produced their own food and traded with neighbors.
 “Provisions here are extremely cheap and extremely good, so that people may live plentifully at a trifling expense,” noted William Byrd, a close observer.
 “In truth it is the Best poor mans Cuntry I Ever heard of,” one resident wrote in 1770.